kozyuk/messages/README.md

 #### How to run it with docker-compose:
 `docker-compose up`

+---
 #### API usage examples:
+##### Important:
+In some requests have been changed the method type.
+This was done for reasons of the basic concepts of REST API design

 ##### Publish new messages to the REDIS server
 ###### Request: